open-resources/question_creation_demo/README.md

 # Open Problem Bank - Physics

 This repository is a bare-bones demo of how to create problems in PrairieLearn using a single markdown file (plus any images or assets that are needed).

 ## Installation

-It is recommended that you clone this repository locally first using the Terminal (For Windows, [GitBash](https://gitforwindows.org) is recommended):
+1. It is recommended that you clone this repository locally first using the Terminal (For Windows, [GitBash](https://gitforwindows.org) is recommended):

 ```bash
 git clone https://github.com/open-resources/question_creation_demo.git
 ```

-Then you will need to install the `problem_bank_scripts` python package using `pip`:
+2. You will need to install the `problem_bank_scripts` python package using `pip`:

 ```bash
 pip install problem_bank_scripts